 External costs are imposed when an action by one person or firm harms another, outside of any market exchange.
-The social cost of producing a good or service equals the private cost plus the external cost of producing it.
+The social cost9 of producing a good or service equals the private cost plus the external cost of producing it.
 In the case of external costs, private costs are less than social costs.

 Similarly, external benefits are created when an action by one person or firm benefits another, outside of any market exchange.
-The social benefit of an activity equals the private benefit revealed in the market plus external benefits.
+The social benefit10 of an activity equals the private benefit revealed in the market plus external benefits.
+When an activity creates external benefits, its social benefit will be greater than its private benefit.